aurbano/aurbano.eu/content/post/2020-02-08-procedural-maps.md

 The starting point is going to be [Perlin](https://en.wikipedia.org/wiki/Perlin_noise) or [Simplex](https://en.wikipedia.org/wiki/Simplex_noise) noise.
 I'll be using [simplex-noise.js](https://github.com/jwagner/simplex-noise.js) for this project.
 Simplex noise was also developed by Ken Perlin, and as far as I know it just has a lower computational complexity.

 If I generate some Simplex 2D noise I get something like the figure below.
 I have animated the x-axis to highlight the fact that Simplex noise is a continuous function.
 Another useful property is that it produces exactly the same output for a given seed and coordinate pair.
+It actually takes too long to generate the noise to be able to have a smooth animation, but in this case it's fine because on each frame I only need to render a [1 x height] rectangle to add on the right, and just shift all the other pixels 1 to the left.

 <canvas id="noise" style="height: 200px; width: 100%; border: #ccc solid 1px; margin: 1em 0"></canvas>